 Substitutions & Variations

 - Graham crackers can be substituted for the Biscoff cookies for a traditional graham cracker crust.
-You can follow my No Bake Cheesecake Bites for this version!
+You can follow my no bake mini cheesecakes recipe for this version!

 - Make any citrus variety by swapping out the lemon for lime, orange, or grapefruit juice and zest.